Franco-German call for Russia summit meets EU resistance | Politics

 Leaders are set to flesh out the idea on Thursday.
 "We should be extremely cautious, this is not like the relationship of Russia with the United States," Nauseda said, referring to two nuclear-armed rivals.

 While France is a nuclear power, the EU relies on NATO for its territorial defence and takes decisions among 27 states, making it easier for the Kremlin to exploit divisions.
 Moscow denies any wrongdoing.
-The Kremlin welcomed the idea of a summit, saying both Brussels and Moscow needed dialogue.
+The Kremlin welcomed the idea of a summit, saying both Brussels and Moscow needed dialogue, although Russian Foreign Minister Sergei Lavrov said he wanted more details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)